 18. Singapore’s oldest bridge that is still in use is Cavenagh Bridge (1869).
 An original sign next to the bridge warns that horses and cattle are not allowed to cross.

-This article first appeared in the City guide 2017/18 edition of Expat Living.
-You can purchase a copy or subscribe so you never miss an issue!
+For more info like this see our Living in Singapore Section or find the best things to do in Singapore.
+This article first appeared in Expat Living’s City Guide.
+You can purchase a copy or subscribe to our monthly magazine so you never miss an issue!